AissamDjahnine/aissamdjahnine.github.io/index.md

 ### Projects

 [**Color Transfer between Images in a correlated colour space (RGB)**](https://github.com/AissamDjahnine/ColorTransfer)
 * Color transfer between images is the process of altering the color of a target image based on a source image.
 The goal is to transfer the look and the feel of this last (i.e : color characteristics) to the target image in order to increase its visual appeal and improve its appearance (ex: converting a daylight image into a night scene, a cold color image into a warm one).
-In this project, i implemented the Color transfer in Correlated Color Space algorithm specifically in RGB color space
+In this project, i implemented the Color Transfer in Correlated Color Space algorithm specifically in RGB color space
 * based on the work of Xuezhong Xiao And Lizhuang.
 <img src="images/colortransfer.jpg?raw=true"/,>